Pregnancy, labor and delivery are deeply personal decision. Today I’m sharing 6 tips for an empowered pregnancy and birth.

 6 Tips for an Empowered Pregnancy and Birth

 I am a huge advocate for feeling in control during your pregnancy and being empowered with information.
 It is also equally important to have an open mind and know that sometimes things are out of your control.
 If you feel lost in pregnancy, or tend to worry about all-the-things, I encourage your to read through these 6 tips for an empowered pregnancy and birth.
+And if you’ve been struggling to get pregnant, then you might want to visit an IVF clinic.
 My hope is that maybe one area resonates with you, and you can feel encouraged during this magical time of pregnancy.

 Quick share: I talked all about preparing for labor and delivery (and a lot of these same tips) in Episode #9 of Fit Mama Real Food Radio if you want to take a listen!
 Okay, let’s do this!